terraform-docs/terraform-docs/docs/user-guide/configuration.md

 $ terraform-docs .
 ```

-As of `v0.13.0`, The default name of the configuration file is `.terraform-docs.yml`.
-The path order for locating it is:

-1. root of module directory
-1. `.config/` folder at root of module directory <sup class="no-top">(since v0.15.0)</sup>
-1. current directory
-1. `.config/` folder at current directory <sup class="no-top">(since v0.15.0)</sup>
-1. `$HOME/.tfdocs.d/`

-if `.terraform-docs.yml` is found in any of the folders above, that will take
-precedence and will override the other ones.

 To use an alternative configuration file name or path you
 can use the `-c` or `--config` flag.